DOH-ARH1303/bs_helper/README.md

-# bs_samplesheet_fetch
+# bs_helper
-Functions to grab samplesheets from Basespace
+Functions to download data from BaseSpace